New York Attorney General Sues Online Fundraising Platform Over Alleged Failure to Distribute Charitable Contributions

 - Under the terms of the settlements, AdvoCare must pay $150 million, cease all multi-level marketing, and notify all distributors of the settlement and restitution options; and a partially suspended judgment of $4 million was imposed on the distributors, among other things.

 FTC Issues Orders to 6 E-Cigarette Manufacturers Seeking Sales, Advertising, and Promotion Information

-- The Federal Trade Commission (“FTC”) issued orders to e-cigarette manufacturers JUUL Labs, Inc., R.J.
-Reynolds Vapor Company, Fontem US, Inc., Logic Technology Development LLC, Nu Mark LLC, and NJOY, LLC, directing the companies to each submit a Special Report containing information regarding the companies’ sales, advertising and promotional methods.
+- The Federal Trade Commission (“FTC”) issued orders to six e-cigarette manufacturers directing them to each submit a Special Report containing information regarding the companies’ sales, advertising and promotional methods.

 - According to the FTC, the orders were issued under the FTC’s authority under the FTC Act, in support of a study intended to assist the FTC, policy makers, and the public in understanding the e-cigarette market.

 - The orders seek annual data on sales and giveaways of e-cigarette products, product information such as flavors, annual advertising expenditures, alternative marketing strategies such as endorsements or social media influencers, and college campus programs, among other things.